 prepared by Erica Walbert.

 Abstract: Born in Baltimore, Maryland, Alger Hiss attended Johns Hopkins University and

 Harvard Law School.
-Afterwards, from 1930 to 1933, Hiss practiced law in Boston and
+Afterwards, from 1930 to 1933, Alger Hiss practiced law in Boston and

 New York.
-Furthermore, Hiss was granted important jobs in the federal government from 1934
+Furthermore, Alger Hiss was granted important jobs in the federal government

-ex-Communist, testified in front of the House Un-American Activities
+Chambers, an ex-Communist, testified in front of the House Un-American Activities

 Alger Hiss was born in Baltimore, Maryland on November 11, 1904.
-Academically, Hiss
+Academically, Alger Hiss

 attended Baltimore City College High School, then Johns Hopkins University.
 In 1929, he